London and North Western Railway: History

 On 1 January 1922, one year before it amalgamated with other railways to create the London, Midland and Scottish Railway (LMS), the LNWR amalgamated with the Lancashire and Yorkshire Railway (including its subsidiary the Dearne Valley Railway) and at the same time absorbed the North London Railway and the Shropshire Union Railways and Canal Company, both of which were previously controlled by the LNWR.
 With this, the LNWR achieved a route mileage (including joint lines, and lines leased or worked) of 2707.88 mi.

 The company built a war memorial in the form of an obelisk outside Euston station to commemorate the 3,719 of its employees who died in the First World War.
-Following the Second World War, the names of the LMS's casualties were added to the LNWR's memorial.
+After the Second World War, the names of the LMS's casualties were added to the LNWR's memorial.

+The LNWR were also involved in the mass manufacture of replacement legs in the mid 19th century and the early 20th century.
+This is due-to the routine demand for prostheses for disabled staff.
+Serious injuries that resulted in the loss of limbs were common at this time with over 4,963 casualties in the year of 1910 on the LNWR alone, and over 25,000 injuries across the whole industry, manufacturing prostheses resulted in self-sufficiency for the company.

 Electrification

 From 1909 to 1922, the LNWR undertook a large-scale project to electrify the whole of its London inner-suburban network.

 The London and North Western Railway London inner-suburban network, encompassed the lines from London Broad Street to Richmond, London Euston to Watford, with branch lines such as Watford to Croxley Green.
 There were also links to the District Railway at Earl's Court and over the route to Richmond.
 With the Bakerloo Tube Line being extended over the Watford DC lines, the railway was electrified at 630 V DC fourth rail.
 The electricity was generated at the LNWR's power station in Stonebridge Park and a depot built at Croxley Green.